chris-vanderveen/obsidian-typst/README.md

 - [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) (use the `typst-render-to-excalidraw` command)
 - [Markmind](https://github.com/MarkMindCkm/obsidian-markmind) (requires background rendering to be disabled)
 - [Webpage HTML Export](https://github.com/KosmosisDire/obsidian-webpage-export) (don't forget to include CSS from Style Options)

-## Note

-- `time` and `fontsize` are fixed to the value at plugin startup.
-- Only the first page is rendered.

 ### Default Preamble